-The official dates for HomeDadCon are Thursday, September 14th, to Saturday, September 16th.
-Things kick of with a Welcome Party on the Thursday evening, and end with our closing Convention Dinner on Saturday evening, so we highly recommend making sure your plans have you in town to participate in those if at all possible.
-The majority of attendees will be arriving on Thursday (9/14) and departing on Sunday (9/17) to travel home.
+The official dates for HomeDadCon will be announced soon.
+Things usually kick of with a Welcome Party on Thursday evening and we close the convention festivities on Saturday evening.
+We may also have optional activities to do on Wednesday and Sunday as well.
+Check with us for details.
+The majority of attendees will be arriving on Thursday and departing on Sunday to travel home.

-The registration fee includes all official HomeDadCon programming, as well as meals and snacks during official activities.
-It also includes an exclusive HomeDadCon t-shirt, and other goodies from our sponsors.
+The registration fee includes all official HomeDadCon programming, as well as meals and snacks during official activities, an exclusive HomeDadCon t-shirt, and other goodies from our sponsors.

 Thank you so much for your interest in supporting us!
 Please reach out by emailing us to find out more and request a Sponsorship Packet.

 We’d love to hear from you.
 Please fill out our HomeDadCon Speaker, Breakout, or Panel Submission form.